 MySQL distributions now include

 auth_socket, a server-side authentication plugin that authenticates clients that connect from the local host through the Unix socket file.
+The plugin uses the

 MySQL distributions now include